How To Easily Make Matcha At Home? (5 Bamboo Whisk Matcha Alternatives)

 In order to avoid those unwanted clumps, you should sift your matcha powder beforehand.
 You can do this in two ways.

-You can buy a storage tin that comes with a built-in sifter (like this one on Amazon).
-With this tin you’ll sift all your matcha at once and it’s ready to use!
+You can buy a storage tin that comes with a built-in sifter, letting you sift all your matcha at once and it’s ready to use!
+But I find you still have to sift it before add it to your mug.
+So use a simple mini instead.

 Shop Matcha Whisk Alternatives